 As is expected, this new debit card fee hasn’t been welcomed kindly by Bank of America customers; one TV host and news journalist even cut up her debit card on live television to show her indignation.
 BofA stock fell by more than 3.5% on Friday, and the bank website was apparently hacked into on Friday even though it was denied.

 On the flip side, now that some banks are charging fees to those who have debit cards, credit cards are offering even more generous rewards than they used to, many of them with no annual fee.
 One of my favorite credit cards, Chase Freedom, gives new sign-ups a signing Bonus of $100 after spending just $500 on purchases within the first 3 months of having the card, and lets them earn rewards for each dollar they spend.

 Chase Freedom.
-This card issued by JPMorgan Chase (NYSE:JPM) rewards you with $100 bonus cash back when you spend $500 within the first 3 months of having the card and a $25 bonus when you make a purchase and add your first authorized user during these same 3-months.
+This card issued by JPMorgan Chase (NYSE:JPM) rewards you with a $100 bonus when you spend $500 within the first 3 months of having the card and a $25 bonus when you make a purchase and add your first authorized user during these same 3-months.
 Earn 5% cash back for each dollar you spend on rotating categories that change every 3 months (up to $1,500 in combined purchases each quarter).
 Enroll for free each quarter in order to activate your bonus.
 Earn unlimited 1% cash back on every other dollar you spend.
 Points never expire and there’s no limit to the amount you can earn.
 No annual fee.
 Enjoy 0% introductory APR on balance transfers and purchases for 15 months.
 After the intro period there is a variable APR of 13.99% to 22.99% on both purchases and balance transfers.
 Read our review of Chase Freedom here.